Rhubarb and apple crisp. A flavor combo made in heaven. Happily the two growing seasons now coincide.

-By late February, I’ve grown a little tired of apples and pears, those sturdy comestibles of winter.
+But by late February, I’ve grown a little tired of apples and pears, those sturdy comestibles of winter.
 And dried fruit too, although delicious, is losing its appeal.
 I want the zing of fresh fruit and nothing is zingier than rhubarb.

 This year, I am experimenting with new flavor partners for rhubarb and have happened upon the almost magical juxtaposition of rhubarb and cardamom.
 This rhubarb apple crisp combination is aromatic, exotic, and familiar all at the same time.
 In other words, it’s divine!

 If you’re new to cooking with rhubarb, check out Fresh Primer: Rhubarb to get started.

 Spring Rhubarb Apple Crisp with Toasted Hazelnut Streusel

 This crisp combines the last of the Northwest apples (from winter cold storage) and the first of the spring rhubarb crop.
 It’s a perfect marriage, because the apples lend body to the crisp (rhubarb disintegrates when cooked) and the rhubarb boosts the flavor of the apples by several notches.

 Rhubarb has a natural affinity for caramel, thus I am using all brown sugar for the sweetener here.
 Lime, cardamom, cloves, hazelnuts, and vanilla ice cream are additional flavors that work like magic with rhubarb, and they are all here in this wonderful dessert.